Bolivian president will not attend U.S. summit if other nations excluded

 In addition, far-right Brazilian President Jair Bolsonaro will not travel to the summit, according to Brazilian sources with knowledge of the matter, although his reason for skipping the event is not clear.

-(Reporting by Danny Ramos; Writing by Alexander Villegas Edited by Walter Bianchi, Maximilian Heath and Paul Simao)
+(Reporting by Danny Ramos; Additional reporting by Matt Spetalnick in Washington; Writing by Alexander Villegas; Editing by Paul Simao and Grant McCool)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.